top of page

 Screenshot 2025-05-09 222855.png

-"Mercer Island needs to be a community where children thrive, families grow, and aging is met with dignity and care.
-This vision is what unites us: building a stronger, more connected community for everyone.
-I’d be honored to earn your vote for Mercer Island City Council Position 7 - and to help make this vision a reality."
+"I believe Mercer Island should be a place where children thrive, families flourish, and aging is met with dignity and care.
+This is the vision that unites us: building a stronger, more connected community for all Islanders.
+I'd be honored to earn your vote for Mercer Island City Council Position 7 - and to help make this vision a reality."

 -Julie Hsieh, MD